zacuke/vscode-waterfox-debug/README.md

   ```
   "reloadOnChange": "${workspaceRoot}/lib/*.js"
   ```
-* `skipFiles`: An array of glob patterns specifying javascript files that should be skipped while
-  debugging: the debugger won't break in or step into these files.
-This is the same as "black boxing" scripts in the Firefox Developer Tools.
-If the URL of a file can't be mapped to a local file path, the URL will be matched against these glob patterns, otherwise the local file path will be matched.
-  Examples for glob patterns:
-  * `"${workspaceRoot}/skipThis.js"` - will skip the file `skipThis.js` in the root folder of your project
-  * `"**/skipThis.js"` - will skip files called `skipThis.js` in any folder
-  * `"${workspaceRoot}/node_modules/**"` - will skip all files under `node_modules`
-  * `"http?(s):/**"` - will skip files that could not be mapped to local files
-  * `"**/google.com/**"` - will skip files containing `/google.com/` in their url, in particular
-    all files from the domain `google.com` (that could not be mapped to local files)
 * `pathMappings`: An array of urls and corresponding paths to use for translating the URLs of javascript files to local file paths.
 Use this if the default mapping of URLs to paths is insufficient in your setup.
 In particular, if you use [webpack](https://webpack.github.io/), you